tidev/titanium-docs/docs/guide/Titanium_SDK/Titanium_SDK_Getting_Started/Hello_Titanium_App_Tutorial.md

     1. `ti create` and continue with the menu
     ![ti create](./ti_create.png)
     2. After that you go into the folder and run `alloy new` to create an Alloy project.
-    3. starting with Titanium SDK 12 you can use `ti create --alloy`.
+    3. Starting with Titanium SDK 12 you can use `ti create --alloy`.

 2. If you use VSCode you can click on the `Create App` button
     ![ti create](./ti_create_vscode.png)

 3. In the **Explorer** view, open **index.xml** located in the **app/views** folder.